 In certain yoga poses, I am afraid that I will literally fall right on my face and break my nose.
 It’s very unlikely, but the fear is there.
 When I am creating something or putting myself out there in life, I am equally afraid of falling on my face and breaking my heart.

 I have fallen in both yoga and life, but my nose is relatively straight and my heart is strong.
 Fear is ok and action will always shut it down.

 6. Keep your eyes on your own mat.

 My yoga pose doesn’t have to look like yours to be magnificent.
 Each pose is an individual expression that represents our abilities, emotions, what we had for breakfast and so many other things.

 There is no benefit in comparison in yoga or in life.

 7. Everyone deserves yoga.

 Regardless of financial means or ability, everyone interested truly deserves yoga.
 Many studios offer reduced rates for students, free first time classes, and other options if you can’t pay.
 Yoga is also for all ages and abilities or disabilities.
-I participated in creating a free yoga DVD for MS patients with yoga expert, Baron Baptiste.
-The DVD is free and you don’t have to have MS to enjoy the 3 levels of practice.
-There is a message for MS patients on the DVD but not throughout the individual classes.

 When I think about making yoga more accessible, I wonder what else we can make more accessible.
 Everyone deserves food, shelter, love and warmth too.
 How can you make other things you enjoy in life more accessible to people who go without?